Supposeduck30/Tennis-Match-Outcome-Predictor/README.md

 ## 🕓 Version History
 ### 1.0.0
+- Asks for ranks and names of players
+- Simulates the match game by game randomly weighted towards rank
+- Outputs the score of each set

+### 1.2.0
+- Asks for ranks and names of players
+- Simulates the match point by point
+- Outputs a game by game summary with the score of each game
+- Incorporates serving logic (who serves first, alternating serves, person is more likely to win their service game)

 ## 🔧 How to tweak the project for your own uses
 1. Fork the repository